CSE-210-Team-6/stretchtext.js/README.md

 stretchtext.js
 ==============

 An implementation of StretchText for JavaScript, which makes it possible to show and hide nested information on web pages.
 For details, demos, and instructions on using the library [read this blog post](http://codinginparadise.org/ebooks/html/blog/stretchtext.html).
+The original repo can be seen here: [BradNeuberg/stretchtext.js](https://github.com/BradNeuberg/stretchtext.js)

+Our docs can be seen here

-# Installation
+# Changelog

-Run `npm install`.
+## Javascript

+The overarching goal was to convert the code from [ES5](https://www.w3schools.com/js/js_es5.asp) to [ES6](https://www.w3schools.com/js/js_es6.asp).

+For this, we majorly changed the following.

+1. Converted variable declations which used `var` or `let` to `const`.
+2. Using `arrow functions`.
+3. Using `forEach()` instead of `Array.prototype.forEach()` for iterating.
+4. Using `module.exports`
+5. All the functions were initially declared inside the IIFE function.
+We declared a majority of them in the global scope.

+## HTML

+## CSS

-# Testing
+## Testing

 We used Jest, which is a JavaScript testing framework.
+It requires `npm`.

 Run `jest` to run the tests.